potatopoutato/RiskAI_Test/README.md

 Your directiories should be like: your-docker-repository-in-system/data/etfs/and stocks

-your dockerfile should be here: your-docker-repository-in-system/Dockerfile
+Your dockerfile should be here: your-docker-repository-in-system/Dockerfile

 The Dockerfile is uploaded in the github repository.

 After the docker is set up and the scala environment with Spark is up and running you need to copy the code from Problem Set 1 to Problem Set 3 in the scala environment.
 Preferrably copy each problem seperately as problem 2 and 3 takes up some time depending on your hardware.

 Further Key Points are provided in the Work-Sample.docx file in this repository.

-ChatGPT was used to prompt and produce code for the tasks provided by using generating small batches of code and configuring it as required, most of ChatGPT was used after creating schema.